ICE 1: Formation

-A train consisting of 14 cars has a length of 410.70 m.
+A train consisting of 14 cars had a length of 410.70 m.
 Prior to the refurbishment this train would have had 192 seats in first class, 567 seats in second class and 40 seats in the restaurant car plus four in the conference compartment.
 Two spaces for wheelchairs are available.

 Most cars of the ICE 1 offer both compartments and rows of seats, just like the seating in German InterCity cars.
 Cars at the ends of the trainsets used to be smoking areas.
 There are "quiet" cars as well as cars that were later equipped with cell phone repeaters.
 Some seats were designed to turn to face the direction of travel, but this was never used in revenue service.

-Power Cars (Class 401)
+Power cars (Class 401)

 The class 401 power car includes the cab and the engine compartment.
 Besides the driver's seat and controls, the cab features a second seat and several controls behind the seats.
 The engine compartment has a central corridor with door at both ends as well as a door on each side of the power car.

 Both bogies are powered by four forced-air cooled traction motors each.
 Each motor has a continuous power rating of 1250 kW, the UIC power rating of the vehicle is 4800 kW, and the largest starting tractive effort 200 kN.
 The drive system uses asynchronous three-phase AC motors pioneered in the Henschel-BBC DE 2500 locomotives as well as the InterCityExperimental.
 These motors are fitted between bogies and frame using pneumatics that are electronically adjusted depending on the current speed ("Umschaltbare Antriebsmasse UmAn," i.e., switchable drive mass).
 The power cars are directly derived from the Class 120 locomotives.

 At the time they entered into service, the power cars were considered exceptionally advanced technology.
 Each power car alone had ten computer systems.
 Displays on both sides of the driver's console allowed, for example, controlling operating conditions or entering failure notifications, that were automatically reported to the maintenance facility via radio.

 While the InterCityExperimental's power cars were higher than the intermediate cars, both heights would be adjusted for the ICE 1 series.
 A significant change to the predecessor is the pressure-sealed cab.